StavromulaBeta/CL-LLVM/README.markdown

+**This is an attempt to update this library to work with LLVM 13.
+I'm not sure to what extent it functions**

 CL-LLVM provides Common Lisp bindings for [LLVM](http://llvm.org/).
 It takes the FFI approach, rather than attempting to output LLVM assembly or bitcode directly.

 **Note**: This library is available via [Quicklisp](https://quicklisp.org/).